-Making money in the face of this so-called "International Paradox" requires an awareness of "fast and cheap" tech trends highlighted in , as well as an ability to make accurate predictions regarding regional macroeconomic trends.
+Making money in the face of this so-called "International Paradox" requires an awareness of "fast and cheap" tech trends highlighted in <a href="Chapter 5" Moore's Law: Fast, Cheap Computing and What It Means for the Manager", as well as an ability to make accurate predictions regarding regional macroeconomic trends.
 Ignore a market that's unprofitable today and a rival could swoop in and establish network effects and other assets that are unbeatable tomorrow.
 But move too early and losses could drag you down.